apiology/op-env/README.rst

         :target: https://op-env.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

+WARNING: This is not ready for use yet!

-op-env allows you to use OnePassword entries as environment variable-style secrets
+op-env allows you to use 1Password entries as environment variable-style secrets

 * Free software: MIT license